cran/radiomics/README.md

 Building Texture Matrices
 -------------------------

-Texture matrices can be created from 2D images by using the abbreviated matrix name as a function call:
+Texture matrices can be created from 2D images by using the abbreviated and lowercase matrix name as a function call:

 ``` r
 tumor <- radiomics::tumor #2D MRI slice of a brain tumor